-Kaiser Permanente is your health care provider through Santa Clara Family Health Plan.
+Kaiser Permanente is your health care provider through Health Plan of San Joaquin.
 When you choose Kaiser Permanente, you are choosing to get your care through our medical care program.
 You must get most services from our network providers.

 If your provider in the network, including a PCP, hospital or other provider, has a moral objection to providing you with a covered service, such as family planning or abortion, call 1-800-464-4000 (TTY 711).
 See Chapter 4 ("Benefits and services") for more about moral objections.